Skip to Content

 Shop Green Tea

-Tealyra – Handmade Premium 1st Flush – Gyokuro Green Tea – Organically Grown in Yame Japan – Loose Leaf Tea – Caffeine Medium – 100g (3.5-ounce)
+Tealyra – Handmade Premium First Flush – Gyokuro Green Tea – Grown in Yame Japan – Loose Leaf Tea – Caffeine Medium – 100g (3.5-ounce)

-• Organic Japanese Green Tea.
+• Best Japanese Green Tea.
 Exceptional Traditional Gyokuro Tea.
 Luxurious Loose Tea.
 Antioxidant Rich.
 Umami.
 Beautifying, Detox Tea.

 • Yame Gyokuro Grade 1 is the highest quality shade grown Gyokuro from Yame, Japan.

 • All Natural.
-Our Yame Gyokuro Japanese green tea is organically grown, is unflavored and does not have any fillers.
+Our Yame Gyokuro Japanese green tea is naturally grown, is unflavored and does not have any fillers.

 green-tea-leaves